Last updated on May 2nd, 2023

 When Anya and I were looking for free parking in Bergen, we could find zero information on this topic on google.
-We got an impression that free parking as such doesn’t exist.
+We got the impression that free parking as such doesn’t exist.
 Lots of information is out there about the garages but of course none about the free spots.

 This is why I turned to google street views and started simply to “walk” the virtual streets of Bergen looking for free parking.
 After getting an idea of where to possibly park I went for a ride to check if parking for nonresidents was available and free indeed.
 Together with Anya, we went to all neighborhoods that were relatively close to the city center and found only a few options were to park for free.
 All of it was done in July 2018.
 Below is what we have discovered:

 Side note: Another thing about Bergen is the number of tolls in a city.
 There are lots of them but the majority is in the South.
 That is another way the authorities restrict incoming traffic to Bergen.

 Are you looking to rent a car?
 We personally use Discover Cars for its fantastic deals and amazing benefits.
 They have some of the best prices in Norway and Scandinavia in general.
 Check them out!